 The old saying “all that glitters is not gold” can be taken literally, for all that glitters in a stream is NOT gold.
 Gold does not glitter, pyrite does.
 Even the tiniest pieces of gold in a pan will look almost like a melted lump of yellow metal, never with flat reflective sides like pyrite.

 Could It Be?
 Two Gold Tests

 The shade test: Gold in the sun will look bright yellow and golden.
 Pyrite in the sun can look similar.
 Gold in shade will look bright yellow and golden.
 Pyrite in shade will look dark and dull.

 The crush test: This is the most positive field test for gold flakes or tiny nuggets.
 Put a piece on a flat metal surface like a large knife blade.
 Using another piece of metal, a spoon is ideal, crush the piece on the knife blade.
 Pyrite and mica will crush into a dark powder, gold will flatten into a foil and still keep its original golden color.

 A Priceless Experience

 We found gold below La Tigra, but not a lot.
 The pan did its job, showing us the geology of the canyon above, and gold.
 That's all it's supposed to do.
 I believe a sluice could do well in that stream and perhaps be worthwhile for the labor spent.
 Hardly anyone in Honduras has seen a sluice or metal detector, and most don't know they exist, so the opportunity is wide open for anyone with an adventurous spirit.
-Even without finding gold or buried treasure, the trip and the commune with nature in the tropical jungle is priceless.
+Even without finding gold or buried treasure, the trip and the commune with nature in the tropical jungle are priceless.